Kodava language: Consonants

-Writing system
+Writing systems

+Kodava Takk is mostly written in the Kannada script, but can also be found written in the Malayalam script, especially along the borders with Kerala, and more recently, the Latin alphabet.
+Due to difficulties in properly rendering the sounds of Kodava, various other scripts were invented by Kodava writers like Iychettira M Muthanna, Koravanda Appayya, Appaneravanda Kiran Subbaiah.

+Kodava Lipi (Muthanna script)

+Official Script of the Kodava language developed by Dr IM Muthanna in 1971.

-The Kodava (Kodagu) language was popularly written in the Kannada script.
-Dr. IM Muthanna, developed a script to Kodava Thakk in 1971, and as of 2022, Karnataka Kodava Sahitya Academy, a government body for the development of Kodava Language, accepted the script developed by Dr IM Muthanna as the official script of Kodava Language.
-It is also widely used across Kodagu, Although around 7 scripts were developed over a period from 1889 to 2008, Only Dr. IM Muthanna's script is considered as the most acceptable script for Kodava Language.
+Dr. IM Muthanna, developed a script for Kodava in 1971, and as of 2022, the Karnataka Kodava Sahitya Academy, a government body for the development of the Kodava language, accepted and recommended that the script developed by Dr Muthanna as the official script of Kodava, as a proposal was sent to the CIIL, who as of now has yet to respond.
+Although around 7 scripts were developed between 1889 and 2008, only Dr Muthanna's script is considered the most acceptable for the Kodava Language.

+The script is relatively simple in structure compared to other Brahmic scripts, with 16 vowels, 24 consonants and four diacritic marks.
+It has seen increasing but limited use across the Kodagu district since its inception.

+Thirke script

+A script, for a language assumed for an early stage of Kodava from the 14th century was discovered.
+It is now called the Thirke script.
+The script is a Brahmic abugida and is considered to be a mix of characters from neighboring scripts like Grantha, Tigalari, and Vatteluttu.

+Coorgi–Cox alphabet

 The Coorgi is an alphabet developed by the linguist Gregg M. Cox that is used by a number of individuals within Kodagu district of India to write the endangered Dravidian language of Kodava, also known sometimes as Coorgi.

 The script uses a combination of 26 consonant letters, eight vowel letters and a diphthong marker.
 Each letter represents a single sound and there are no capital letters.
 A computer-based font has been created.

 The script was developed out of the request by a group of Kodava individuals to have a distinct script for Kodava Takk, to distinguish the language.
-Kodava Takk is generally written in the Kannada script, but can also be found written in the Malayalam script, especially along the borders with Kerala.
 The new script is intended as a unified writing system for all Kodava Takk speakers.

-Recently an old Kodava script from the 14th century was discovered, it is now called the Thirke script.

-Various other scripts were made by Kodava writers like Iychettira M Muthanna, Koravanda Appayya, Appaneravanda Kiran Subbaiah.